How to Shoot a Bow from Start to Finish

 Once your bow is drawn, look through the peep sight (located on the bow string) at the pin sights (located on the riser).
 Try to keep the pin in the center of the peep sight and line these up on your target.
 If you need to know how to sight in a bow, it’s a little counter-intuitive.
 When your arrow hits low, move your chosen sight pin down, and vice versa for high arrows.
 And if they hit right of your target, you need to move your pin to the right, and vice versa for left shots.

-As you learn how to shoot a bow, there are two terms you should keep in mind: consistency and accuracy.
+As you learn how to shoot a bow (in this case, a compound bow), there are two terms you should keep in mind: consistency and accuracy.
 Consistency is your ability to group arrows tightly together while accuracy is your ability to place a shot where you want it.
 Obviously, the goal is to be both accurate AND consistent.

 When shooting a compound bow, your sights will usually drift around the target a bit at full draw because it’s hard to remain completely still.
 It’s even worse when you’re excited while bow hunting for deer!
 It’s tempting to quickly punch the release trigger when your sights drift over the bullseye or vital area, but if you want to know how to shoot a bow more accurately and consistently, there’s a better way.
 Let your sights naturally and slowly drift in a circle around the target (in close proximity) and focus on gently squeezing the trigger.
 Ideally, you’ll be surprised when it actually fires.
 Though counter-intuitive, this will teach you how to shoot better groups with a bow over time rather than punching the trigger.